March 16, 2021

 As parents, the “how much” piece is your call.
 But once you have that decision made, bring your kids into the conversation to talk through the why behind your decision.

 Step 3: Talk to your family about the goal of screen time management

 Limiting screen time for kids doesn’t have to be a one-way street.
 Everyone can keep each other accountable and be a part of establishing a plan that applies to the whole family.
-If your kids feel like they were an active participant in the conversation, they might be less likely to put up a fight when the time comes to enforce the rules.
+If your kids—especially older kids—feel like they were active participants in the conversation, they might be less likely to put up a fight when the time comes to enforce the rules.

 Step 4: Stick to the plan

 When it comes to screen time, that’s probably not the most effective way to motivate kids.
-Once you, your partner, and your kids have all agreed on a plan, you can start off on the right track by setting the example.
-At dinner, resist the urge to pick up your phone when you hear an email come in.
+Once you, your partner, and your kids have all agreed on a plan and set limits, you can start off on the right track by becoming the example.
+At mealtime, resist the urge to pick up your smartphone when you hear an email notification.
 Work can wait.
-And they will notice your restraint.
+And kids will notice your restraint.

 If you’ve all agreed to a family game night that’s screen-free, make it easy for everyone to avoid their phones by limiting screen time with Circle’s Focus Time functionality.

 For healthy habits at bedtime, you can preschedule the Internet to shut off on all (or some) devices on that night.
 When it’s time for bed, make a clean break with any devices that could prevent you and your kids from getting good REM sleep with Circle’s Bedtime feature.
 Once the lack of screen time starts to feel routine at certain parts of the day, your family won’t even notice they’re gone.

 Don’t be too hard on yourself if screen time has become a bigger part of your family routine than it used to be.
 The pandemic has been hard.
 We’re all still trying to get back to normal.
 With the right tools, a little planning, and a newfound commitment to stick to the plan, we know you can do this!